-The NBRC commercially licenced drone pilots have been delivering projects to inform ecological planning and monitoring since 2018.
+The NBRC commercially licenced drone pilots have been delivering projects to inform ecological planning and monitoring since 2018 thanks to funding support by the Environment Agency.
 Our Phantom 4 Pro professional UAV drone, affectionately known as Eristalis tenax (E.T. for short) is capable of capturing HD video and aerial imagery taken from up to 400ft altitude.
+A typical survey would be completed from 300ft and deliver whole site detail in just 20 minutes of flight time, with repeat visits it is an effective tool for habitat management planning, monitoring and evidencing change as highlighted in recent practical guidance for biodiversity net gain by CIEEM.

 The drone is well equipped to produce imagery and footage in stunning detail to meet the needs for a range of projects, with an on-board 20-megapixel camera capable of Burst Mode stills at 14fps due to a custom engineered lens and mechanical shutter.
 The camera is equipped with powerful video processing providing high definition 4K/60fps video.
 Flights can be programmed for close up, 3D and whole site imagery.